-Witness artistic success in Sedalia at the Daum Museum of Contemporary Art.
-Opening its doors in January 2002, the collection, which totals more than 1,000 works, includes art by some of the most revered American artists of the past six decades.
+Celebrate artistic successes at the Daum Museum of Contemporary Art in Sedalia.
+Opening its doors in January 2002, the collection, which totals more than 1,000 works, includes art by some of the most revered American artists.
 View pieces by such iconic artists as Andy Warhol, Richard Serra, Helen Frankenthaler, Roy Lichtenstein and Julian Schnabel, plus works by well-known Missouri artists.

-Missouri artists are represented in the State Historical Society of Missouri Art Galleries, in Columbia, where the galleries pay homage to two of Missouri's most famous artists: George Caleb Bingham and Thomas Hart Benton.
-The Society holds one of the largest collections of paintings by George Caleb Bingham, including, Order No. 11.
+Missouri artists are well represented in the State Historical Society of Missouri Art Galleries in Columbia, where the galleries pay special homage to two of Missouri's most famous artists: George Caleb Bingham and Thomas Hart Benton.
+The Society holds one of the largest collections of paintings by Bingham, including, Order No. 11.
 Visitors interested in the World War II era have the opportunity to view the Year of Peril series by Thomas hart Benton, containing some of his best-known work.
 Also, the galleries house a large collection of editorial cartoons.

-In southwest Missouri, the Springfield Art Museum offers 12 galleries, consisting of more than 8,000 objects.
+In southwest Missouri, the Springfield Art Museum offers a dozen galleries, holding more than 8,000 objects.
 These pieces represent thousands of years of culture.
-Special collections include 19th, 20th, and 21st century American paintings; watercolors; sculptures; and prints.
+Special collections include 19th, 20th and 21st century American paintings; watercolors; sculptures; and prints.

-A work of art itself, the Albrecht-Kemper Museum of Art, in St. Joseph, displays masterworks from the past four centuries.
+A work of art itself, the Albrecht-Kemper Museum of Art in St. Joseph displays masterworks from the past four centuries.
 The former William Albrecht home provides the perfect backdrop for works by artists including Mary Cassatt, Robert Henri and Edward Hopper.
-A wide variety of special programs compliment the Museum’s exhibitions, including child and adult art classes, gallery talks, film series, and performances.
+A wide variety of special programs compliment the Museum’s exhibitions, including child and adult art classes, gallery talks, film series, and live performances.